PEREGRINE PULP

 I think you mean "'90s" not "90's".
 But I could be wrong.
 I'm so often wrong.

-Let's normalize the writing of contractions and omissions in so much of our common speech.
-By my assessment, things like "shouldn't've", "never've", "this'll", "that'll" and "w'll" should be everywhere.
+Let's normalize the writing of the contractions and omissions that are so common in our speech.
+By my assessment, things like "shouldn't've", "never've", "this'll", "that'll" and "w'll" should be seen everywhere.

 When a singular proper noun ends in "s" and you add an apostrophe and an additional "s" to make it possessive you violate at least seven international treaties and norms.
 If that's your ambition then keep at it.